Psilocybe Larvae: History

-In St. Petersburg, Alex re-joined the ranks and keyboardist Dmitry "Chaos" Orekhov completed the line-up to release the band from its forced inactivity.
+In St. Petersburg, Alex rejoined the ranks, and keyboardist Dmitry "Chaos" Orekhov completed the line-up to release the band from its forced inactivity.

 After headlining the Ukrainian "Triple Interaction" tour in autumn 2006, the band entered DDT Records in January 2007 to record their third album, Non-existence.
-It was mixed at Studio Hertz (Poland), mastered at Cutting Room (Sweden), and finally released in February 2008 by Moscow label Mazzar Records.
-In March, the band headlined a Russian "Non-existent" tour to support the new album.
+It was mixed at Studio Hertz (Poland), mastered at Cutting Room (Sweden), and released in February 2008 by Moscow label Mazzar Records.
+In March, the band headlined a Russian Non-existent tour to support the new album.

-During 2008, the band continued to promote Non-existence by doing shows in Russia and taking part in a Belarus tour named "Creative Breath of Death" together with Katalepsy, Deathbringer and Thelema.
+During 2008, the band continued to promote Non-existence by doing shows in Russia and taking part in a Belarus tour named "Creative Breath of Death" together with KATALEPSY, DEATHBRINGER and THELEMA.

-In 2009, Psilocybe Larvae signed to Dark Harvest Records (USA) for an international release of Non-existence and started songwriting for future releases.
+In 2009, PSILOCYBE LARVAE signed to Dark Harvest Records (USA) for an international release of Non-existence and started songwriting for future releases.

-After two years of intensive work, the band returned with a new album called The Labyrinth Of Penumbra.
-The recording and mixing process took place at studio Kontakt under the guidance of Yury Smirnov.
-The mastering duties were handled by Mats Lindfors at Cutting Room and cover art was taken care of A-Ra Design and W. Smerdulak.
-In 2012 the band found a new label and The Labyrinth Of Penumbra was released by Buil2Kill Records/Nadir Music (Italy).
+After two years of intensive work, Russian musicians returned with a brand new album called The Labyrinth Of Penumbra.
+The recording and mixing process took place at studio Kontakt under the guidance of Yury Smirnov, the mastering duties were handled by Mats Lindfors at Cutting Room and cover art was taken care of A-Ra Design and W. Smerdulak.

+The time has come to find a new label, and in 2012, The Labyrinth Of Penumbra was released by Buil2Kill Records/Nadir Music (Italy).

-With great success, the band played many gigs in Russia, Baltic States and Finland to promote the album.
+With great success, the band played many gigs in Russia, the Baltic States and Finland to promote the album.

-The beginning of 2013 was marked by the signing of an agreement with Albagi Music Promotion in terms of helping the band with the promotion in Germany.

-Psilocybe Larvae continued its concert activity in support of the new album; they went on 6 days tour of Belarus "Penumbra Divisus Tour" in February and "Tour By Fire" including 8 cities in Poland and Czech Republic in November.
-In summer, the band took part in the biggest Estonian open-air festival Hard Rock Laager sharing the stage with Testament, Marduk and others.
+The beginning of 2013 was marked by the signing of an agreement with Albagi Music Promotion to help the band with promotion in Germany.
+PSILOCYBE LARVAE continued their concert activity in support of the new album; they went on a 6-day tour of Belarus, called the "Penumbra Divisus Tour," in February, and the "Tour By Fire," including 8 cities in Poland and the Czech Republic, in November.
+In summer, the band participated in the largest Estonian open-air festival, Hard Rock Laager, sharing the stage with TESTAMENT, MARDUK, and others.

-At the same time another line-up change happened.
+At the same time, another line-up change happened.
 The band parted ways with guitarist Andrey "Luke" Lukashkov and drummer Ilya "Alan" Piyaev.
-Konstantin Kot'h (guitar) and Evgeny "Evg" Trefilov (drums) from industrial metal band Vergeltung came on board as the new members of Psilocybe Larvae.
+Konstantin Kot'h (guitar) and Evgeny "Evg" Trefilov (drums) from industrial metal band VERGELTUNG came on board as the new members of PSILOCYBE LARVAE.